Running the setup by using Custom setup in the setup wizard

 https://fully_qualified_hostname:9443/jts/setupNote: Default port number on IBM i systems is 29443.

 - The Jazz Team Server login

 page opens.
 Note: If Jazz Security Architecture SSO is enabled in the Jazz Team Server, disregard this step because the login page is displayed later (in step 8.a).

 - In the User ID and Password fields, type ADMIN in uppercase letters.
 Then, click Log In.

 - If you enabled applications to use Lightweight Directory Access Protocol (LDAP) or federated file-based registry on WebSphere® Application Server, do not use ADMIN as a value for the User ID and Password fields.
 Instead, log in as an LDAP registered user who has JazzAdmins privileges.
 The LDAP user or group must be mapped to the repository group.
-For mapping security roles to a user or repository group, see Deploying applications for the IBM Engineering Lifecycle Management on WebSphere Application Server.
+For mapping security roles to a user or repository group, see Deploying applications for the Rational solution for Collaborative Lifecycle Management on WebSphere Application Server.